Science and Fiction

 Instructor: Kimberly Coles

 What is a fact?
 Science is often viewed as an unbiased, fact-based, analytical discipline, but has sometimes been a potent weapon for creating and supporting political fictions and social hierarchies.
-Through a range of materials—from fiction and film to scientific and political theses—this course will explore one of the most salient cases of “scientific” storytelling: the case of race.
+Through a range of materials—from fiction and film to scientific and political theses—this course will explore one of the most potent cases of “scientific” storytelling: the case of race.

 GenEd: TBA